OpenKnowledgeMaps/Headstart/README.md

 ### Client
 To get started, clone this repository.
 Next, duplicate the file `config.example.js` in the root folder and rename it to `config.js`.

+Set the `skin` property in the config to one of the following values to use the particular data integration skin:

+- `"covis"`
+- `"triple"`
+- `"viper"`

+or leave it empty (`""`) for the default project website skin.

 Make sure to have installed `node` version >= 14.18.1 and `npm` version >=8.1.1 (best way to install is with [nvm](https://github.com/nvm-sh/nvm), `nvm install 14.18.1`) and run the following two commands to build the Headstart client:

     npm install